exiction/aws-beanstalk-nodejs-template/readme.md

 - `...`	                                Additional files or directories
 ```

+# The Result
+You can access your Elastic Beanstalk environment at the main route /.
+This route is not secured to prevent Elastic Load Balancer's health checks from failing with a 403 error due to .htpasswd protection.
+Instead, I've secured a specific route folder, /resource/, where the Node.js Express server handles responses.
+But you can change everything now inside the nginx.conf.

 ## A word to .ebextensions
 - Some documentation says that the folder `.ebextensions` is still supported in AL2023, some not.
 So in my experience it just throwed errors.
 So use the `.platform` folder, to create custom configurations and move/cp them with a hook shell.
 I mostly explored them using `ls -la` with `hooks`.
 Would be better explore it using SSH..